Learn the Force We Can: Enabling Sparse Motion Control in Multi-Object Video Generation: Experiments

 We also compare our model on the benchmark introduced in \cite{blattmann2021ipoke} and generate 9 frames starting from a single initial frame.
 Although our model does not outperform \cite{blattmann2021ipoke}, it does better than all the other prior work, as indicated by our FVD metric (see Table~\ref{tab:iper}).
 One should also notice that \methodName does not make use of the same information used in iPOKE \cite{blattmann2021ipoke} (\emph{e.g.}, what a background is).

 \textbf{Scene dynamics and interactions.} We chose to assess how well \methodName models the physics of the scene and object interactions on the CLEVRER dataset.
 For this purpose, we generate 15 frames starting from a single frame and a set of control vectors.
 This time we do not specify future controls like in BAIR and let the model simulate the learned physics.
 We repeat the experiment with 1 and 5 control vectors.
 The metrics in Table~\ref{tab:clevrer} show that \methodName models the interior object dynamics well, which is further supported by the qualitative results in section~\ref{sec:qual}.\\ \textbf{Controllability.} We asses how robust \methodName is to changes in the control parameters, such as the direction and the magnitude of the control vectors.
-We manually annotated 128 images from the CLEVRER dataset by indicating 1 potential control point per object.
+We manually annotate 128 images from the CLEVRER dataset by indicating 1 potential control point per object.
 We then sample some points and random control vectors from the annotated ones and feed those to the model to generate the next frame.
-We calculate the error between the control vectors and the average computed optical flow \cite{teed2020raft} in the neighborhood of the interacted pixel.
-We use the cosine distance between the normalized vectors as an indicator of the accuracy of the control.
+We calculate the local error with the cosine distance between the normalized optical flow vectors.
 We show how this metric changes with the parameters of the control in Figure~\ref{fig:polar}.